Walmoore Holsteins

 Funding

-This project will be funded through partner equity, NRCS EQIP grant, Pennsylvania REAP grant, USDA REAP grant, and REAP loan guarantee through Live Oak Bank lending.
+This project will be funded through partner equity, NRCS EQIP grant, Pennsylvania REAP grant, USDA REAP grant, and REAP loan guarantee.

 Project Description

-• FOOD WASTE – The digester will recycle up to 14,000 tons of food waste per year.
+- FOOD WASTE – The digester will recycle more than 20,000 gallons of food waste per day.

-• ENERGY — The digester’s 450 kW engine will generate 10.5 million kW hours of clean, renewable energy per year.
+- ENERGY — The digester’s 1 MW engine will generate 8.75 million kW hours of clean, renewable energy per year.

 Farm Team

 Walt Moore owns and operates Walmoore Holsteins.
 He is a fourth-generation owner and general manager.
-The farm has 11 full-time employees, and hires seasonal part-time staffd.
 In 2011, Moore was named a Master Farmer in recognition of his farming skill, business success, and community involvement.
 He is one of 55 Philadelphia-area farmers to receive what is akin to the ‘Oscar’ of Agriculture since the award started in the 1920s.
 The honor is co-sponsored by American Agriculturist magazine and the Extension Services in Pennsylvania, New Jersey, Delaware, Maryland, and West Virginia.

 About the Farm